teistiz/instanssi-samples/sdl2cubes/README.md

 Basic multiplatform framework for intros and other realtime graphics stuff using SDL2, OpenGL 3.3+ and libvorbis.

-If pointer arithmetic, memory alignment rules and other things confuse you, you may either learn something or this or become even more confused.
+If pointer arithmetic, memory alignment rules and other things confuse you, you may either learn something from this or become even more confused.

 ## Debugging